DeanFac/facultyhandbook/docs/getting_started_at_iitm/first_months.md

 | Understand Funding & Grant Opportunities— NFIG & NFSG | Centre for IC&SR                                          |

-{: .important }
+{: .highlight}
-New Faculty Initiation Grant (NFIG): Rs.
+**New Faculty Initiation Grant (NFIG)-** Rs.
 5 Lakhs for purchase of basic equipment and travel, not meant for office furniture and standard supplies.
-Apply within one year.   <br> New Faculty Seed Grant (NFSG): Up to Rs.
+Apply within one year.   <br> **New Faculty Seed Grant (NFSG)-** Up to Rs.
 50 lakhs.
 A proposal with proper justification has to be submitted and presented in front of a committee.
 Apply within 3 years of joining (typically after 1.5-2 years).

 # OFFICE & LABORATORY: